ricardobna/docs/Tutorials/gettingstarted/Step03.rst

    -  State Selectors (based on state)

    .. note::
-    More of this will be presented at the Advanced Styling step
+    More of this will be presented in the Advanced Styling step

 Usage
 `````